Road Safety Research Collaboration | UniSC | University of the Sunshine Coast, Queensland, Australia

 Research focus

-Our research focuses on impaired driving and occurs across five closely interlinked themes.
-These interlinked themes map back to the priorities and objectives outlined in the Queensland Road Safety Strategy 2022-31 and ensures we are advancing positive road safety outcomes with a focus on addressing the problem of impaired driving from multiple perspectives.
+Our research program occurs across five closely interlinked themes that map back to the priorities and objectives outlined in the Queensland Road Safety Strategy 2022-31 and ensures we are advancing positive road safety outcomes with a focus on addressing the problem of impaired driving from multiple perspectives.

 News